Link to original article click here.

 - Expressing unusual anger, recklessness, or mood changes

 If you believe a loved is at risk of suicide, do not leave him or her alone.
 Try to get the person to seek help from a doctor or the nearest hospital emergency department or dial 911.
-It’s important to remove, medications, or any other potential tools they might use to harm themselves.
+It’s important to remove access to firearms, medications, or any other potential tools they might use to harm themselves.

 For immediate help if you are in a crisis, call the toll-free National Suicide Prevention Lifeline at 1-800-273-TALK (8255), which is available 24 hours a day, 7 days a week.
 All calls are confidential.

 In addition to knowing the warning signs of depression and suicide, there are other steps parents can take steps to help mitigate the effects digital media may have on teens’ mental health.